poproar/Barnabas-Instructors-Guide/ngss/index.md

 ## Final Assessment, project or product
 A completed circuit with a lighted LED
+Positive and negative sides of batteries and wires
+Make sure that all parts are connected

 ## Materials:
 - Barnabas Lesson 7 worksheet